transifex/transifex-live-wordpress/readme.md

 == Description ==

 In order to use Transifex Live you will need to [sign up here for a FREE account](https://www.transifex.com/signup/?utm_source=github&utm_medium=web&utm_campaign=tx-live-wp-plugin).
 This plugin also requires a Transifex Live API key.
-More information about how to obtain a key can be found in the [Transifex Live documentation here:](http://docs.transifex.com/developer/live/?utm_source=github&utm_medium=web&utm_campaign=tx-live-wp-plugin) if you don't have one yet.
+More information about how to obtain a key can be found in the [Transifex Live documentation here](http://docs.transifex.com/developer/live/?utm_source=github&utm_medium=web&utm_campaign=tx-live-wp-plugin), if you don't have a key yet.

 == Features ==